xtianatilano/automate-mac-battery/README.md

 Save this wherever you want.

 #### launchd:
-Next, we would need a launchd or a cron in Linux terms to execute the AppleScript we've just created in intervals.
+Next, we would need a launchd or a cron in Linux terms to execute the AppleScript we've just created in intervals.<br>
-We can do this in MacOS by creating a `.plist` file in `/Library/LaunchAgents/` *to understand more about*`launchd.plist`*, you can read this [documentation](https://www.manpagez.com/man/5/launchd.plist/).*
+We can do this in MacOS by creating a `.plist` file in `/Library/LaunchAgents/`<br>
+*to understand more about*`launchd.plist`*, you can read this [documentation](https://www.manpagez.com/man/5/launchd.plist/).*

 Open your favorite code editor, then paste the code block below: